shauninman/MiniUI-Legacy-Miyoo-Mini/skeleton/README.txt

 ----------------------------------------
 Bios

-A lot of emulators require or perform much better with official bios.
+Some emulators require or perform much better with official bios.
 MiniUI is strictly BYOB.
 Place the bios for each system in a folder that matches the tag in the corresponding Roms folder name (eg. bios for "Sony PlayStation (PS)" roms goes in "/Bios/PS/").

+File names (case-sensitive):

+ GB: gb_bios.bin
+GBA: gba_bios.bin
+GBC: gbc_bios.bin
+PKM: bios.min
+ PS: psxonpsp660.bin

 ----------------------------------------
 Disc-based games